Training a Task-Specific Image Reconstruction Loss: Appendix

 \section{Appendix}

-The appendix includes additional details that could not be included in the main paper due to the lack of space.
-This comprises: \textit{a)} manifold visualization for SR-GAN discriminator as compared to our multi-scale discriminators; \textit{b)} qualitative results for the JPEG artefact removal application; \textit{c)} ablation study on the choice of seed images and the number of discriminators of the Multi-Scale Discriminative Feature (MDF) loss; \textit{d)} hyper-parameter tuning for the VGG and LPIPS feature-wise loss functions; and \textit{e)} performance of loss functions as quality predictors.
+This appendix includes additional details that could not be included in the main paper due to the lack of space.
+This comprises: \textit{a)} manifold assumption validation and visual comparison with SR-GAN discriminator as compared to our multi-scale discriminators; \textit{b)} quantitative results in terms of average PSNR and LPIPS for all application across 3 benchmark datasets \textit{c)} qualitative results for the JPEG artefact removal application; \textit{d)} ablation study on the number of seed images and the number of discriminators of the Multi-Scale Discriminative Feature (MDF) loss; \textit{e)} hyper-parameter tuning for the VGG and LPIPS feature-wise loss functions; and \textit{f)} performance of loss functions as quality predictors.